 Centralized Accounts Payable and Purchasing Structure Could Be Too Restrictive

-Well in healthcare and from my experience, many organizations that are large in nature, they have multiple locations in the city or throughout the state, or throughout the country.
-The challenge becomes trying to have a centralized AP and purchasing culture or system in place to address the concerns of the organization.
-Many times that works because if you think about healthcare, all the type of purchases and expenditures that at a healthcare organization requires and purchases, most of these purchase are pretty standard and you can have a centralized purchasing arm to do all that for you.
-But in many cases, each facility each location has its own unique needs, and sometimes the rigidity of having centralized purchasing operations can limit some of the operations of individual locations and companies throughout the corporate arm.
+Many healthcare facilities that are large have locations throughout the state or country.
+The challenge becomes trying to centralize AP and purchasing to address the concerns of the organization.
+Centralization often works though.
+If you consider the types of purchases that a healthcare organization requires, most are standard.
+You can have a centralized purchasing arm to do that for you.
+In many cases, however, each facility each location has its own unique needs.
+Sometimes the rigidity of having centralized purchasing operations can limit some of the operations of individual locations and companies throughout the corporate arm.

 Historically speaking, healthcare has been slower to adopt new I.T. and tech solutions.
 As someone who’s worked in that industry, why do you think this is the case?